MarkusBordihn/BOs-Player-Companions/README.md

 Most of the companions could be controlled with the following controls:

 - **CTRL + Right Click** (on Player Companion with empty Hand or Weapon) Order to sit / Un-order to sit
+- **ALT + Right Click** (on Player Companion with empty Hand or Weapon) Change Aggressive status like passive, neutral, aggressive
 - **Right Click** (on Collector with empty hand or normal Block) Open Inventory
 - **SHIFT + Right Click** (with empty hand) Pet Companion